david-ta-ming/Aesops/BellTheCat.md

 "I will say that the plan of the young Mouse is very good.
 But let me ask one question: Who will bell the Cat?"

-> It is one thing to say that something should be done, but quite a different matter to do it.
+> It is one thing to say that something should be done, but quite a different matter to do it!